mdeguzis/documents/README.md

 ## Documents
-Useful articles, explanations, and documents from around the web.
+Useful articles, explanations, and documents from around the web, mixed in with my own experiences.

+-PK